-In addition to completing the online application, applicants for admission to the M.S. or Ph.D. program must submit official transcripts, three letters of recommendation, and official results from the Graduate Record Examination (GRE).
+In addition to completing the online application, applicants for admission to the M.S. or Ph.D. programs must submit official transcripts, three letters of recommendation, and official results from the Graduate Record Examination (GRE).
 For MS Medical Anatomy program applicants, MCAT or DAT scores are acceptable in place of GRE scores.
 Foreign applicants must have completed the GRE within three calendar years of the application date, and must also submit TOEFL scores.
 GRE and TOEFL scores should be sent to the University of Nebraska Medical Center (Institution Code 6896).
 MCAT scores must be sent to the UNMC Graduate studies office via the MCAT THx site using the “create and print” option using the following address:

 - Degree Programs